KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

     Select Name From tablePerson Where ID = 1

 In each case they have their own domain of terminology and patterns.
-We also several good examples in Powershell now.
-DSC, [Pester](https://github.com/pester/Pester/wiki), [psake](http://psake.readthedocs.io/en/latest/) and [PSGraph](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph/) are all implementated as a DSL.
+We also have several good examples in Powershell now.
+DSC, [Pester](https://github.com/pester/Pester/wiki), [psake](http://psake.readthedocs.io/en/latest/) and [PSGraph](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph/) are all implemented as a DSL.

 _DSC_